ShahzebFarruk/Meta3WriteUp/README.md

 Open PowerShell in Administrator mode.

 &nbsp; Got to the Working Directory of Metasploit3.
+The directory will look like this:

 ```
 cd C:\Users\user1\Desktop/<your_dir_where_metasploitable3-master_is>\metasploitable3-master\metasploitable3-master